StanEpp/OpenGL_Raytracing/README.md

 ```

 ## Scene format
-The application uses the [wavefront obj format](https://en.wikipedia.org/wiki/Wavefront_.obj_file) for scene descrpition.
+The application uses the [wavefront obj format](https://en.wikipedia.org/wiki/Wavefront_.obj_file) for scene description.
 The library [objSpirit](https://github.com/stanepp/objspirit) loads the files.
-It extends the obj format by a few primitves and light source descriptors.
+It extends the obj format by a few primitives and light source descriptors.
 Two example scenes are provided in the `scenes` folder.

 ## Keys
 Mouse = Rotating the camera\